Fairness Amidst Non-IID Graph Data: A Literature Review: Limitations and Future Directions

 \section{Limitations and Future Directions}

-Based on this survey we identify some limitations in the current research which also serve as pointers for future directions.
+Based on the review above, here we identify some limitations in the current research, which also serve as pointers for future directions.

+Most of the graph-based fairness notions are straightforward extensions/adaptations of existing definitions/metrics to graph data, and do not \textit{fully utilize the graph information available}.
+Moreover, there is frequently no clear articulation and external validation of the actual harms these measures can capture or aim to mitigate~\cite{zhang2024ai}.
+For instance, there is no clear justification for why individuals sharing similar graph properties (\textit{e.g.}, local/global social network structure) should have similar outcomes (\textit{e.g.}, loan approval).
+There is an urgent need for a more human-centered approach to fair graph learning in order to clearly define and externally validate the actual harms captured and mitigated by these systems.

-Currently, there has been little research on mitigating bias represented by continuous sensitive attributes.
-Much of the work in this survey focuses on binary sensitive attributes or discretized continuous sensitive attributes without fairness consideration during discretization.
+Currently, there has been little research on mitigating bias represented by \textit{continuous sensitive attributes}.
+Much of the work in this survey focuses on binary sensitive attributes or discretized continuous sensitive attributes without fairness consideration during discretization~\cite{zhang2023censored}.
 There has been little effort addressing bias inherited in continuous sensitive variables.
-In the traditional IID domain, efforts has been made to discretize the continuous sensitive attributes into categorical representation~\cite{zhang2019faht} using information theory jointly considering fairness.
-However, unlike extending traditional fairness approaches to the graph domain, its direct extension to the graph data is not straightforward due to the interconnectivity of each individual.
-Since many biases are continuously represented in nature, it is important that fair graph methods are capable of handling continuous sensitive attributes.
+In the traditional IID domain, effort has been made to discretize the continuous sensitive attributes into categorical representations~\cite{zhang2019faht} using information theory and jointly considering fairness.
+However, unlike extending traditional fairness approaches to the graph domain, its direct extension to the graph data is not straightforward due to the interconnectivity among individuals.
+Since many biases are continuously represented in nature, it is important and necessary that fair graph methods are capable of handling continuous sensitive attributes.

-In addition, there has been limited effort to understand fair dynamic graph which poses unique challenges when non-IID data is further complicated by evolving networks.
-Important questions such as ``how to effectively quantify and mitigate bias with evolving discrimination implications?'', ``whether ensuring fairness at each time could lead to undesired discrimination over time?'' and ``theoretical understanding of bias on dynamic non-IID graph data'' are largely left unanswered.
+In addition, there has been limited effort to understand \textit{fair dynamic graph} which poses unique challenges when non-IID data is further complicated by evolving networks.
+Important questions such as ``how to effectively quantify and mitigate bias with evolving discrimination implications?'', ``whether ensuring fairness at each time could lead to undesired discrimination over time?'' and ``theoretical understanding of bias on dynamic non-IID graph data'' are largely left unanswered~\cite{zhang2021farf}.
 To address this, we may want to focus more on dynamic fairness and interpret the meaning and implications of evolving fairness.